 In a Forbes article by Wes Gay, who has built a career around “finding and keeping great Millennial talent,” EY’s Americas Recruiting Leader, Dan Black, is quoted as saying, “It’s a big generation in relation to the Gen X’ers.
 Now that boomers are retiring in bigger numbers, the math doesn’t work.”

 Remember, too, that a lot of us are still supporting our younger Millennial children and starting to care for our aging Boomer parents.
 We’re the generation who needs that higher wage bracket, yet we’re being overlooked in favor of our inexperienced, book-educated children.
 What message are we sending this new group of workers?
 This: after 30 years of back breaking dedication, companies won’t be there for you in your hour of need.
-You are just a number, just a skin sack of energy to be exploited until you burn out, then replaced with a newer skin sack.
-You will be cast off as though you were never there.
+You are just a number, just a sack of energy to be exploited until you burn out, at which time you’ll be replaced with a newer energy sack.
+You will be cast off as though you were never here.

 Not exactly a recipe for loyalty.